 Shared strengths

-- Speaker labels and searchable transcripts — go back to who said what, weeks later
+- Speaker labels and searchable transcripts — go back and find who said what, weeks later

 - Templated summaries — sales call format, internal sync format, etc.